Facebook

 Context

-The dataset presents the median household income across different racial categories in Peoria.
+The dataset presents the median household income across different racial categories in Mexico town.
 It portrays the median household income of the head of household across racial categories (excluding ethnicity) as identified by the Census Bureau.
 The dataset can be utilized to gain insights into economic disparities and trends and explore the variations in median houshold income for diverse racial categories.

 Key observations